Hamas seeks amendments to Gaza ceasefire proposal but US envoy calls it 'unacceptable'

 A new U.S- and Israeli-backed foundation started operations in Gaza this week, distributing food at several sites in a chaotic rollout.

-Israel says the Gaza Humanitarian Foundation eventually will replace the aid operation that the U.N. and others have carried out during nearly 20 months of war.
+Israel says the Gaza Humanitarian Foundation eventually will replace the aid operation by the U.N. and others.
 It says the new mechanism is necessary, accusing Hamas of siphoning off large amounts of aid.
 The U.N. denies that significant diversion takes place.

 The GHF works with armed contractors, which it says are needed to distribute food safely.
 Aid groups have accused the foundation of militarizing aid.
 The GHF said it distributed 30 truckloads of food on Saturday and called it their largest distribution so far.